totakke/homebrew-openni2/README.md

 # homebrew-openni2

 homebrew-openni2 is a project for installing [OpenNI2][openni2] with [Homebrew][homebrew].
+This project additionally includes a formula of [OpenNI2-FreenectDriver][openni2-freenectdriver] for Kinect for Xbox360.

 If you want to use OpenNI (not 2), refer to [homebrew-openni][homebrew-openni].